Using tags on Github Pages

 to make sure it has one.
 If it doesn’t then

 the tag page probably hasn’t been created.
-This could be treated the
+This could just hide the

 The other thing you might want is a master index of tags.
 I haven’t bothered, myself, but there’s one in that StackOverflow link, above.